-If castings of aluminium alloys are heat treated the type of heat treatment is chosen by the maker and recorded in the material certificate.
+If castings of aluminium alloys are heat treated the type of heat treatment is chosen by the maker and recorded in the Manufacturer's Certificate for material.

 The samples may be cast-on or separately cast.
 The sample thickness shall not be less than the minimum wall thickness of the casting.
 Whenever possible, the cooling of the samples will be effected in conditions similar to the cooling of castings.